timboudreau/shutesburybroadband/broadbandFaq.md

 **Can I keep my existing Verizon phone / DSL service?**
 Yes.
 You are under no obligation to use any service provided by the town.

+** Will this replace my television service?

+There are internet-based services to deliver television programming over the internet;  Sony is [launching such a service](http://www.tomshardware.com/news/sony-streaming-tv-playstation-consoles,27721.html) this fall, for example.

+At present, there is no plan to deliver an equivalent to cable TV as part of the network (becoming a cable TV provider comes with a lot of regulatory requirements).
+Subscribers will have a choice of any service that delivers television content over it.

 **What Parts Of This Cost Money?**
 Building the network involves paying for: